RichardFreedman/Encoding_Music/01_Tutorials/pandas-training/04_A_Pandas_Basics.md

 beatles_spotify['song'] = beatles_spotify['song'].str.lower() # convert all titles in the "song" column to lowercase
 ```

-Let's try that merge again:
+With the song titles updated, let's try that merge again:

 ```python
 beatles_combined = pd.merge(right=beatles_spotify,